parmeyjohn/jeanie/README.md

 ## Tech

 Most of the tech decisions were either frameworks I've heard great things about or ones I wanted to personally try out.
 Here are some of my thoughts on each technology I used:
 * **NextJS**: Overall I enjoyed my experience with Next but may not use it for every project going forward.
-Learning about the differences between server and client side rendering to optimize SEO load times and SEO was very interesting but a bit confusing at times.
+Learning about the differences between server and client side rendering to optimize load times and SEO was very interesting but a bit confusing at times.
 I felt like it abstracted some of what made coding a Node/Express server fun but it did help me work quicker.
 I would use it again in the future but would like the push the limits of a pure Node backend first.
-* **TypeScript**: I enjoyed the developer benefits but it felt like overkill.
-In some instances where I found myself doing code gynmnastics just to get the annotations to work, I just ended up using "type: any" and moving on.
-I definitely think TS could add to a bigger or longer term project, it didn't match the scope of this project well.
+* **TypeScript**: I enjoyed the developer benefits but it felt like overkill for this project; I think it would be great for a collaborative and/or larger scale project.
+In some instances where I found myself doing code gynmnastics just to get the annotations to work, which was a bit of a hassle.
 * **Tailwind**: I still really enjoy tailwind for quick projects; being able to stay anchored in one folder helps me get into a flow easier than plain CSS.
 * **Firebase**: The auth and storage were easy to set up, only requiring a bit of tweaking to work with my Next project.
 I would definitely consider using it again for future projects.
 Overall I'm glad I decided to use it and I feel much more confident moving to more complete cloud solutions like AWS or GCP.
 * **Stripe API**: It was very intuitive to use and I am 100% using it again in the future.
 I want to try an alternative offering like shopify as well, but I had no issues and it was easy to use.